-Travis Noland enters the 2019 season in his sixth season as head coach at Oconee County High School and his 19th season as a Head Coach.
-During his time in Watkinsville, Coach Noland has posted a 35-22 record while the Warriors have enjoyed 5 consecutive playoff appearances, as well as the 2015 Region 8-AAA Championship.
-Coach Noland has a career record of 154 – 83.
+Travis Noland enters the 2020 season in his seventh season as head coach at Oconee County High School and his 20th season as a Head Coach.
+During his time in Watkinsville, Coach Noland has posted a 48-23 record while the Warriors have enjoyed 6 consecutive playoff appearances, Region Championships in 2015 & 2019.
+In 2019, Noland lead the Warriors to their first State Championship Game appearance since 1999.
+Coach Noland has a career record of 167 – 85.
 Coach Noland was named the 2015 Region 8-AAA Coach of the Year.
 He was also named as the Head Coach of the North Team in the 2016 GACA North – South All-Star Game.

 Prior to arriving at OCHS, Coach Noland spent 8 season at Stephens County High School.
 Noland set school history winning 3 consecutive Region Championships in 2005, 2006, and 2007, and shared the title of Co-Champions in 2008.
 Noland compiled a record of 73-30 and has been to the State Play-offs 8 of the 9 seasons.
 While at SCHS, Coach Noland was Anderson Independent Coach of the Year in 2005, Region 8-AAA Coach of the year in 2007 & 2008, and was Region 8-AAA Athletic Director of the Year in 2008 and 2010.